Asian markets mixed, with most closed for holidays, after S&P 500 surpasses 5,000 - ExBulletin

 Asian markets mixed, with most closed for holidays, after S&P 500 surpasses 5,000

-The S&P 500 was up 0.4% at midday after closing Friday above the 5,000 level for the first time, its latest step in a run that began in October.
-The Nasdaq Composite Index, meanwhile, was up 0.4% and threatened to close above its all-time high set in 2021.

-The Dow Jones Industrial Average was up 200 points, or 0.5%, as of 11:50 a.m.
-Eastern Time, and on track to surpass its own record set last week.

-Conditions are calm on the markets, with yields also fluctuating relatively little on the bond market.
+Conditions were calm in the markets and yields were also stable in the bond market.
 The next big event for the market could be Tuesday's update on US inflation, which economists expect to return below the 3% level.

-Waiting for, Diamondback Energy soared 10.3% after announcing it would buy Endeavor Energy Resources in a deal valued at about $26 billion, including Endeavors' debt.
-Diamondback is using both cash and stock to pay for the purchase of the privately held exploration and production company.

-Trimble rose 3% after the technology provider reported higher profits and revenue for the latest quarter than analysts expected.
-The company, whose products are used in the construction, mapping and other industries, overcame an earlier loss after also giving 2024 revenue forecasts that fell short of Wall Street estimates.

 Concerns have grown over the top-heavy stock market, where the seven largest companies have contributed a disproportionate share of the S&P 500's rally to a record.
 If more companies, outside of the group known as the Magnificent Seven, manage to generate strong earnings growth, it could ease criticism that the market has become too expensive.